MachinesAreLearning/DeepReinforcement-Continious-Control/README.md

 ![Result](https://github.com/rrishi2/DeepReinforcement-Continious-Control/blob/master/images/Result.JPG)

 The environment is considered solved when the average (over 100 episodes) of those average scores is at least +30.
-In the case of the plot above, the environment was solved at episode 63, since the average of the average scores from episodes 64 to 163 (inclusive) was greater than +30.

 ## Environment Solved Criteria:
 The environment is considered solved when the average mean score of all agents reach 30+ in the last 100 epsisodes.